Consumer medicine information

 4. How do I use TRIMBOW?

-• The recommended dose is two puffs in the morning and two puffs in the evening at the same time every day.
+• The usual dose is two puffs in the morning and two puffs in the evening even if you feel well.

 More instructions can be found in Section 4.
 How do I use TRIMBOW? in the full CMI.